l0k3ndr/tull/README.md

 ### Future Roadmap

- 1. Security
+ 1. Security - add basic auth
- 2. Better UI for /web interface
+ 2. Better UI for /web interface - make it easier to search/navigage/organize logs
  3. API pagination for /api interface
- 4. Streaming for /raw interface
+ 4. Streaming for /raw interface - also, how to read last n lines fast!
  5. Make readme look good
- 6. Add tutorial
- 7. Add gif

 ### How it works